 Financial advisors operate within a dynamic industry where independence and flexibility are increasingly valued.
 Many are opting to “break away” from traditional broker-dealer or wirehouse models in pursuit of a business structure that better aligns with their professional aspirations and ethical standards.

-This shift is partly driven by the desire for autonomy and the potential for higher income without the encumbrances of a larger firm’s structure.
+This shift is partly driven by the desire for autonomy and flexibility in how advisors structure and manage their practices.
 Yet, it’s important to acknowledge that while many advisors aspire to increase their income, it is not guaranteed.

 While working for a conventional broker-dealer, advisors might encounter constraints in customizing investment portfolios for their clients due to the firm’s pre-approved product lists or an emphasis on proprietary products.
 Such limitations may contribute to conflicts of interest, leaving advisors and their clients in a less than optimal position.